Hip PRP Therapy at NTX Regen Center

 - Member of ACR, RSNA, SIR, and International Spine Intervention Society

-Now Offering PRP Across DFW
+Now Offering Hip PRP Across DFW

 Frequently Asked Questions